To build your own Itinerary, click to add an item to your Itinerary basket.

 If you are by the river during the third week of July you may happen upon Royal Swan Upping, the annual census of the swan population.
 The Royal Swan Uppers wear the scarlet uniform of His Majesty The King and travel in traditional rowing skiffs together with Swan Uppers from the Vintners’ and Dyers’ livery companies.

-Coming to the Royal Borough?
 Search what’s on and discover free seasonal town centre events taking place during the year in Windsor, Eton and Maidenhead including:

 Want to receive Windsor tips, ideas and inspiration?
-Subscribe to our enewletter!
+Subscribe to our enewsletter!

 Want to hear more?
 Sign UpX